-NAHL Group plc is the parent company of National Accident Helpline (NAH), Fitzalan Partners (Fitzalan) and Bush & Company Rehabilitation (Bush & Company).
+NAHL Group plc is the parent company of National Accident Helpline (NAH), Fitzalan Partners (Fitzalan), Searches UK (Searches) and Bush & Company Rehabilitation (Bush & Company).
 NAH was founded in 1993 in order to assist genuine accident victims in seeking compensation and redress for injuries suffered.
 In February 2015, the Group acquired Fitzalan Partners, an online marketing specialist in the conveyancing and surveyor markets.
-Bush & Company, a provider of specialist services in the catastrophic injury market, was acquired in October 2015 as part of the Group's continued growth strategy within the legal services market.
+Bush & Company, a provider of specialist services in the catastrophic injury market, was acquired in October 2015 and Searches UK followed in January 2016 as part of the Group's continued growth strategy within the legal services market.

 The NAH business has had 20 years' experience in advertising and marketing development, with the first national press adverts appearing in 1994 and the first UK-wide, commercial TV adverts airing in 1997.

 As Personal Injury (PI) law firms began to see the advantage of pooling resources and marketing their services through a national brand, investment in advertising continued to increase.
 In 1998, the Group’s call centre became fully operational, and in 1999, the Access to Justice Bill was passed, creating demand for ‘no win, no fee’ agreements.

 In 2006, the Group became wholly independent through a management buy-out backed by the private equity firm LDC.
 In 2007, the Ministry of Justice formed the Claims Management Regulatory Unit (CMRU) in order to improve access to justice and promote the interests of consumers by regulating claims management companies and marketing service providers.
 In 2009, Inflexion, another private equity firm, invested in the Group.